crypticwisdom/spark-tutorial-with-pyspark/1-spark-fundamentals/2-guide-to-spark.md

 - Show live stats on a dashboard
 - Alert if abnormal spending occurs

-> Spark Structured Streaming lets you do this with the same DataFrame-style c
+> Spark Structured Streaming module lets you do this with the same DataFrame-style.
-> Spark Module: SPark Structured Streaming

 ⚙️ **Spark's Unique Advantage**
-Same API for Batch and Streaming
+- Same API for Batch and Streaming.
-Spark Structured Streaming lets you write almost the same code for both batch and streaming.
+- Spark Structured Streaming lets you write almost the same code for both batch and streaming.
 That makes it easier to build once and scale as needed.

 ### 🌐 **Supported Language APIs**